ezmsg.baseproc.units#

 settings (Settings | None)

-INPUT_SETTINGS = InputStream:unlocated[~SettingsType]()#
+INPUT_SETTINGS = InputStream:unlocated[SettingsType]()#

 async initialize()[source]#

-Runs when the Unit is instantiated.
-This is called from within the same process this unit will live.
+This is called from within the same process this unit will live in.
 This lifecycle hook can be overridden.
 It can be run as async functions by simply adding the async keyword when overriding.

 Return type: